aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/create-onenote-doc-page-title/_index.md

 ```

 ### Step 4: Set Default Text Style

-Define a default `ParagraphStyle` that will be applied to the title text.
-This is where we **customize OneNote title font**.
+`ParagraphStyle` defines the visual appearance of text elements.
+By configuring a `ParagraphStyle` you can **customize OneNote title font**, specifying font name, size, and color in a single place.

 ```java
 // Default style for all text in the document.